margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for people who have done work for the country in the Middle East
 * Grateful for people from church
 * Grateful for what people have overcome
+* Grateful for stories of healing in Sunday school
+* Grateful for the infinite good going on today
+* Grateful for how Jesus forgave his enemies
+* Grateful for people in and from the state of Indiana
+* Grateful for all the people in Indiana
+* Grateful or other people overcoming similar challenges
+* Grateful for the joy expressed in images
+* Grateful or the nurses where I am
+* Grateful for good artists where I am
+* Grateful for the music therapist
+* Grateful for everyone working in nursing
+* Grateful for the parallels between Norfolk and Memphis
+* Grateful for the everyone in Memphis
+* Grateful that people make mistakes and overcome
+* Grateful for other memories in Boston
+* Grateful for he good going on in coffee shops and gyms
+* Grateful for good people in the world
+* Grateful or a Saturday and Saturday feelings
+* Grateful for pearls
+* Grateful for my cousin’s love of the Arab world
+* Grateful for the harmony of Camp Tabor
+* Grateful for people in Charlottesville
+* Grateful for words in Spanish and English translations
+* Grateful for music playing
+* Grateful for guitar playing
+* Grateful for the light
+* Grateful for friends
+* Grateful for everyone living today
 * Grateful for stories of people from all over the world
 * Grateful for the sustainability in Starbucks
 * Grateful for entrepreneurs